Close

 It’s an effective method of detecting and avoiding quality issues such as floating or misaligned screws.
 There’s a downside, however: this tightening strategy works only if all station components have consistent dimensional and mechanical properties.

-For those that manufacture parts or products in low torque applications, mechanical and dimensional consistency isn’t always possible.
-The added challenge of trying to control the properties of smaller components in low torque manufacturing segments complicates things further.
+For those who manufacture parts or products in low torque applications, mechanical and dimensional consistency isn’t always possible.
+The added challenge of trying to control the properties of smaller components in low-torque manufacturing segments complicates things further.
 Atlas Copco has solutions for this specific issue, and they come in the form of two advanced tightening strategies: Seating Control Strategy and Torque Seating Monitoring.

 MT_Focus6000_Group, MicroTorque, Electric screwdrivers, Controller, Electronics